 Brands understand that banner ads and marketing copy aren’t effective at conveying their story.
 Remaining relevant means producing quality content that’s interesting and informative to their customers.
 The more engaging content a brand can produce and publish, the more potent its lead-generation efforts will be, driving more sales in the end.

-Big brands that have embraced brand journalism create standalone sites that look and act like a news site.
-There they showcase the great things about the organization – its people, its expertise, its philanthropic pursuits – and topics relevant to its business in authentic and highly credible ways.
-Here are a few of my favorite brands that have mastered this trick:
+Big brands that have embraced brand journalism create standalone sites that look and function like a news site.
+There they showcase great things about the organization – its people, its expertise, its philanthropic pursuits – and topics relevant to its business in authentic and highly credible ways.
+Here are a few brands that have mastered this trick:

 Reports – GE launched Reports to “tell stories about its people and its innovations.”

 Getting Started with Brand Journalism

 Getting started doesn’t require an all-or-nothing commitment; brands can start small and build up as they gain traction.

 One good place to start is with your company blog – tell a good story in journalistic fashion that showcases your expertise.
 Check out our Essentials Guide to the Care and Feeding of Your Blog for further ideas.